vimuchiaroni/otel-operator-azure-monitor/README.md

-# otel-operator-azure-monito
+# otel-operator-azure-monitor

+## **Description**
+This project is intended to test the opentelemetry operator using auto-instrumentation and exporting metrics to azure app insights.
-## Steps to configure the operator and auto-instrumentation
+### **Steps to configure the operator and auto-instrumentation**

 1. Install certmanager:
     ```